 Immerse yourself in Cuba’s rhythm and soul.
 Havana’s Buena Vista Social Club was made famous by Ry Cooder’s Grammy award-winning album of the same name and is somewhat of a destination in itself.
 People travel from all over the world to dance along to the Cuban blues and Latin beats and once you visit you’ll want to go back every night.

 If you’d like to book any of the above excursions, give our dedicated experts a call on 0800 916 5189.

 Can’t wait to meet the locals or tour Havana in a classic car?
-Book your holiday to Cuba today!
+Book your Cuba All Inclusive holiday today!